metamorph-inc/openmeta-mms/docs/domains/fea.rst

 Overview
 --------

-This chapter will serve as a tutorial that demonstrates the FEA analysis aspect of CyPhy.
-We will build a simple FEA testbench using a basic Creo model.
+This chapter will serve as a tutorial that demonstrates the FEA analysis aspect of OpenMETA.
+We will build a simple FEA TestBench using a basic Creo model.
 This tutorial uses the skills learned in Chapter 3:
 LED Tutorial,so you'll need to have completed that chapter prior to attempting this one.
 Through this tutorial you will learn how to:

 -  Build a Component for a solid model
 -  Build a Component Assembly for a solid model
--  Build an FEA testbench
+-  Build an FEA TestBench
 -  Generate results
--  Perform solid analysis and simulation on testbench
+-  Perform solid analysis and simulation on TestBench

 Downloading the Tutorial Zip File
 ---------------------------------